RIAPS/riaps-integration/riaps-x86runtime/README.md

 nic_name = enp0s8
 ```

-> ***Note:  ~~This is necessary on the first installation.
+> ***Note:  This is necessary on the first installation.
 If you want to reset to the basic configuration, then delete the /etc/riaps.conf and /etc/riaps-log.conf and reinstall riaps-pycom.
-Also, all files are linked such that pycom can still load these files from /usr/local/riaps/etc/, so no change in code is required~~.
-This may be out of date?***
+Also, all files are linked such that pycom can still load these files from /usr/local/riaps/etc/, so no change in code is required.***

 4)  After changing the NIC name, restart the rpyc running in the background.